onehundredfeet/hl-llds/README.md

 THIS PROJECT IS IN PROGRESS - DO NOT CLONE, IT DOES NOT WORK

+This project is intended to provide high performance low level data structures in Haxe.
+Right now, Hashlink and HL/C are the only targets, but it's possible to add cpp or other compiled languages as targets.

+These structures are intended to promote properties like cache friendly itereration and minimal allocations for realtime applications.

 ## Build and Install
 ##### Note: Most of the following steps are common on windows, linux and mac.
 The only difference is in the build & install step.